Indictments? Final report? White House braces for Mueller

 A clear focus concerns Stone, a longtime political dirty trickster.
 The special counsel’s team has been investigating Stone’s connection to WikiLeaks during the 2016 campaign and whether he had advance knowledge of the group’s plans to release hacked material damaging to Democrat Hillary Clinton.

 Stone has said he did not, but emails, Twitter messages and his own public statements show he portrayed himself as plugged into the WikiLeaks orbit.
-That includes implying he had inside knowledge in separate email exchanges with a Breitbart editor and Steve Bannon, the then-Trump campaign chairman, just days before WikiLeaks began releasing thousands of emails stolen from Clinton campaign chairman John Podesta.
+That includes implying he had inside knowledge in separate email exchanges with a Breitbart editor and Steve Bannon, the former Trump campaign chief executive, just days before WikiLeaks began releasing thousands of emails stolen from Clinton campaign chairman John Podesta.

 Bannon and other Stone associates have been questioned, and multiple witnesses have appeared before the grand jury.
 One associate, Jerome Corsi, said in a video recording Monday that he’s “been involved in a really constant basis” for two months with Mueller’s investigation.